Discovering Causal Signals in Images: Introduction

+Since image datasets do not provide labels describing the causal dispositions of objects, we cannot resort to supervised learning techniques to find the causal signal put forward by Hypothesis~\ref{hyp:thereissignal}.
+Instead, we take an indirect approach described below.

-In particular, we make a first step towards the discovery of causation in visual features by examining large collections of images of different \emph{objects of interest} such as cats, dogs, trains, buses, cars, and people.
+The features computed by the final layers of a convolutional neural network (CNN) \cite{lecun-89e,OquabBLS15,KaimingHeZRS16} often indicate the presence of a well localized object-like feature in the scene depicted by the image under study.\footnote{ The word \emph{feature} in this work describes a property of the scene whose presence is flagged by \emph{feature activations} computed by the CNN.} Various techniques have been developed to investigate where these object-like features appear \textit{in the scene} and what they look like \textit{in the image} \cite{Zhou,ZeilerF13}.
+We can therefore examine large collections of images representing different \emph{objects of interest} such as cats, dogs, trains, buses, cars, and people.
 The locations of these objects in the images are given to us in the form of bounding boxes.
 For each object of interest, we can distinguish between \emph{object features} and \emph{context features}.
-By definition, object features are those mostly activated inside the bounding box of the object of interest.
-On the other hand, context features are those mostly found outside the bounding box of the object of interest.
-Independently and in parallel, we will distinguish between \emph{causal features} and \emph{anticausal features}, cf. \citep{Scholkopf12}.
-Causal features are those that \emph{cause the presence of the object of interest in the image} (that is, those features that cause the object's class label), while anticausal features are those \emph{caused by the presence of the object in the image} (that is, those features caused by the class label).
-Our hypothesis, to be validated empirically, is \begin{hypothesis} Object features and anticausal features are closely related.
-Context features and causal features are not necessarily related. \end{hypothesis} We expect Hypothesis~\ref{hyp:our-hypothesis} to be true because many of the features caused by the presence of an object should be features of subparts of the object and hence likely to be contained inside its bounding box (the presence of a car causes the presence of the car's wheels).
-However, the context of an object may cause or be caused by its presence (road-like features cause the presence of a car, but the presence of a car causes its shadow on a sunny day).
-Providing empirical evidence supporting Hypothesis~\ref{hyp:our-hypothesis} would imply that (1) there exists a relation between causation and the difference between objects and their contexts, and (2) there exist observable causal signals within sets of static images.
+By definition, the object features are those that are mostly activated inside the bounding box of the object of interest, and the context features are those that are mostly activated outside the bounding box of the object of interest.
+Independently and in parallel, we also distinguish between \emph{causal features} and \emph{anticausal features} \cite{Scholkopf12}.
+Causal features are those that \emph{cause the presence{\footnotemark} of the object in the scene}, whereas anticausal features are those \emph{caused by the presence of the object in the scene}.

+Having made a distinction between object and context features, our indirect approach relies on a second hypothesis: \begin{hypothesis} There exists an observable statistical dependence between object features and anticausal features.
+The statistical dependence between context features and causal features is nonexistent or much weaker. \end{hypothesis}